Unified Database Management Hub for MSPs

 /pitch

-A platform to optimize database management for MSPs efficiently.
+A multi-tenant platform for MSPs to manage client databases efficiently.

 /tldr